will-carkner/will-carkner-com/src/content/blog/learn.md

 One of the most important things for any learning is a sense of concrete progress.
 Too often I feel stuck in what I am doing and this leads to a lack of motivation.

+By making small steps to achieve my learning goals, I am able to wire my brain with a reward pipeline that does not get discouraged.

+Sometimes small steps are not enough, and you need external markers to give a concrete sense of progress.

+### Valuable intent

+This sense of progress can come in many forms, but I find that the most potent is valuable intent.

+Valuable intent is feedback/advice/comments from individuals that has both value (monetary or otherwise) and relevance.
+This could be as simple as someone purchasing a product that you have made.

 ## Feedback loops

+Feedback loops are crucial when I want to learn something myself.
+This is most true in something like coding where the solution created either works or doesn't, and you are able to find that result extremely quickly.
+This means that you can learn from what went wrong and iterate quickly.

+Through iteration you are able to rapidly increase your proficiency in a topic, and I find that deeper understanding is reached when you have first failed.

+Feedback loops can also come in the form of human feedback.
+This is why tutoring works so well.
+1 on 1 time with a knowledgeable person creates practically instantaneous feedback loops, leading to hyper-rapid improvement.
+Bloom's 2 sigma problem reflects this.

 ## Deep dives

+Something I have tried recently is the concept of a "deep dive".
+I pick a topic that interests me, whether that be game theory, supplements, poker, or anything really, and expand on the knowledge I have on the topic.

+The way I usually do this is similar to the programming algorithm of depth-first-search.
+I start with the aspect of the topic that fascinates me, and then this often links into other areas of the field.

+Going down a rabbit hole for a few hours or even days is super enjoyable and it creates new links in my brain.
+If the knowledge is not applicable to me at that instant, I still have good faith that it will become useful in my future.

+Here is a link to the deep dive I have done recently on XXXXX: (link goes here when ready)

+## Takeaway

+- Learning fast is not only possible, it's the way to go in some cases
+- Concrete progress and feedback loops are an expressway to learning
+- Deep dives are an interesting way to learn about something different than what I'm used to